-Multi party democracy.
+Multi party democracy

 FORMS OF BUSINESS ORGANISATION

-- Private or public limited liability company
+- Limited or unlimited liability company

 - Sole trader